 After God blessed us with a day of safe travel, we arrived in Kansas City.
-Thursday night was our first of five General Sessions.
-As a friend of mine so eloquently put it upon returning home, General Session was "a cross between Woodstock, the Superbowl, and Sunday Mass-but a real Catholic experience."
-Twenty thousand of the attendees were herded into the Sprint Center, as noisy as the Superbowl crowd, crowned with goofy hats from all over the nation and brightly colored T-shirts proclaiming the conference's theme: "Christ Reigns."
-During the five General Sessions, my eyes were opened to a side of the Church that I had never really seen: Twenty-thousand teens that loved Jesus Christ, singing at the top of their lungs to thank Him for His mercy.
+Thursday night was our first of five general sessions.
+As a friend of mine so eloquently put it upon returning home, general session was "a cross between Woodstock, the Super Bowl and Sunday Mass - but a real Catholic experience."
+Twenty thousand of the attendees were herded into the Sprint Center, as noisy as the Super Bowl crowd, crowned with goofy hats from all over the nation and brightly colored T-shirts proclaiming the conference's theme: "Christ Reigns."

+During the five general sessions, my eyes were opened to a side of the Church that I had never really seen: 20,000 teens who loved Jesus Christ, singing at the top of their lungs to thank Him for His mercy.

 We also heard from several speakers over the course of the conference.
-We heard witnesses to the importance of service, the existence of miracles, the role of community, the power of prayer, and the sacred role of the Eucharist in our church.
+We heard witnesses to the importance of service, the existence of miracles, the role of community, the power of prayer and the sacred role of the Eucharist in our church.

-On Friday, we walked in a 24,000 person Eucharistic processional down the streets of Kansas City, and that night, we heard incredible testimony from a young couple on the virtue of chastity.
+On Friday, we walked in a 24,000-person eucharistic procession down the streets of Kansas City.
+That night, we heard incredible testimony from a young couple on the virtue of chastity.

-However, the spiritual aspects of the conference weren't built upon just the morning and evening General Sessions.
-In between, there were over 50 options for workshops and sessions, including Social Justice seminars, Bishops' Roundtables, Technology in Ministry workshops, liturgy through comedy shows, faith's role in sports, women of the Church, saint studies, vocation discernment, modest fashion, and many more.
-My favorite of the sessions was a Bishops' Roundtable, where I sat down with the Bishop from Superior, Wisconsin, Bishop Peter Christensen, who offered a refreshing reminder that the Church is a body of living, breathing, loving people.
+However, the spiritual aspects of the conference weren't built upon just the morning and evening general sessions.
+In between, there were more than 50 options for workshops and sessions, including: social justice seminars; bishops' roundtables; technology in ministry workshops; liturgy through comedy shows; faith's role in sports; women of the Church; saint studies; vocation discernment; modest fashion and many more.

+My favorite of the sessions was a bishops' roundtable, where I sat down with Bishop Peter Christensen of Superior, Wis., who offered a refreshing reminder that the Church is a body of living, breathing, loving people.

-Another favorite was the 'Reign Forest,' a gigantic facility above the convention center with hundreds of booths, a large coffee-shop concert space, an athletic facility, an obstacle course, and gift shops.
-Though we spent some of our meals here, the rest were found in the restaurants of Kansas City, where the 24,000 of us were proclaimed the most polite visitors they had ever received.
+Another favorite was the "Reign Forest," a gigantic facility above the convention center with hundreds of booths, a large coffee-shop concert space, an athletic facility, an obstacle course and gift shops.
+Though we took some of our meals here, the rest were found in the restaurants of Kansas City, where 24,000 of us were proclaimed the most polite visitors they had ever received.

-In writing all of this, I am struggling, just like they told me I would, to portray the enormity of this event, or the powerful impact it had on my faith.
-To say that the sight of 21,000 teens doing the 'Catholic Dance' made my eyes tear may seem strange.
+I am struggling, just like they told me I would, to portray the enormity of this event or the powerful impact it had on my faith.
+To say that the sight of 21,000 teens doing the "Catholic Dance" made my eyes tear may seem strange.
 But, for me, it was very powerful.

-This weekend was a much-needed reminder that our Church, the young AND the old, is alive and well.
-I saw reflected in that crowd a big, loving, awesome God, and I know in my heart that any angels He had watching over us would have been doing the 'Catholic Dance' right along with us.
+This weekend was a much-needed reminder that our Church, the young and the old, is alive and well.
+I saw reflected in that crowd a big, loving, awesome God, and I know in my heart that any angels He had watching over us would have been doing the "Catholic Dance" right along with us.